Advanced Economics Exchange Program (AEEP) for ESS and FINANCE Students

 In case a candidate is not considered suitable for the Program he/she will not be selected, regardless of the academic performance, the positioning in the applicants ranking and the number of available slots.

-After the interviews (held at the end of February), a short-list of candidates will be proposed by Bocconi to Yale, Northwestern or University of Wisconsin-Madison, which will make the final selection.
+After the interviews (held at the end of February), a short-list of candidates will be proposed by Bocconi to the partner University, which will make the final selection.

 Compatibility with the Exchange Program and the Double Degree Program: